trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    chosen name ``<packageName>`` must be unique across all TriBITS repositories (see `Globally unique TriBITS package names`_).

-2) Create the directory ``<repoDir>/<packageDir>`` for the new package and put in skeleton files for `<packageDir>/cmake/Dependencies.cmake`_ and `<packageDir>/CMakeLists.txt`_.
+2) Create the directory ``<repoDir>/<packageDir>/`` for the new package and put in skeleton files for `<packageDir>/cmake/Dependencies.cmake`_ and `<packageDir>/CMakeLists.txt`_.
 Set the desired upstream TPL and SE package dependencies in the new ``Dependencies.cmake`` file but initially comment out everything in the ``CMakeLists.txt`` file except for the `TRIBITS_PACKAGE()`_ and `TRIBITS_PACKAGE_POSTPROCESS()`_ commands.

-3) Add the line for the new package to the `<repoDir>/PackagesList.cmake`_ file after all of its upstream dependent packages.
+3) Add a row for the new package to the `<repoDir>/PackagesList.cmake`_ file after all of its upstream dependent packages.
 If a mistake is made and it is listed before one of its upstream dependent packages, the TriBITS CMake code will catch this and issue an error.

 4) Configure the TriBITS project enabling the new empty package ``<packageName>``.
-This will enabled the listed dependencies.
+This will enable the listed dependencies.

 5) Incrementally fill in the package's ``CMakeLists.txt`` files defining libraries, executables, tests and examples.
 The project should be built